italian-brainrot/jules-sqrt-solve/README.md

 ## Solvers

-Currently four solvers are implemented in this repository:
+Currently the following solvers are implemented in this repository:

 1.  **Eigendecomposition**: This method computes the eigendecomposition of the matrix A to find its square root and then solves the system directly.
 It is accurate and robust but can be computationally expensive for large matrices.

 2.  **Lanczos**: This is an iterative method for finding eigenvalues and eigenvectors of a symmetric matrix.
 In this repository, the Lanczos algorithm is used to approximate A^(-1/2)b.

-3.  **Newton-Schulz**: This is an iterative solver based on the Newton-Schulz iteration for finding the inverse square root of the matrix A. The iteration is given by:
-    X_{k+1} = 0.5 * X_k * (3I - A * X_k^2)

-4.  **Chebyshev**: This method approximates the function f(z) = z^(-1/2) with a Chebyshev polynomial, and then computes the solution as a matrix-polynomial-vector product.
+3.  **Chebyshev**: This method approximates the function f(z) = z^(-1/2) with a Chebyshev polynomial, and then computes the solution as a matrix-polynomial-vector product.
 It can be more stable than Newton-Schulz for ill-conditioned matrices.

 ## Benchmarking